Pinterest Pixel

 Phone Number Format in Excel

-Creating Custom Formats for Unique Styles.
+Custom Formats

 When the built-in options don’t quite meet our needs, creating a custom phone number format in Excel allows for more distinctive styles to be applied.
-Starting this process involves selecting the desired cells and accessing the ‘Format Cells’ dialog box.
+Starting this process means selecting the desired cells and accessing the ‘Format Cells’ dialog box.
 In the ‘Number’ tab, choosing ‘Custom’ from the category list opens up possibilities for a tailored approach.

 A custom format can include spaces, dashes, parentheses, and even country codes.
 For example, to format a typical U.S. phone number, one might enter something like this [<=9999999]###-####;(###) ###-####.